 - The COVID-19 pandemic has created a highly uncertain fiscal and societal landscape.
-Innovative thinking around assets will be necessary.
-Government partners will be challenged to find smart ways to invest in current assets while also building for the future.
-Industry partners will face new forms of constraints, and local supply chains will be more important than ever.
-IO's expertise and industry insights are valuable assets for government as it considers near and long-term strategies to respond to the pandemic. - Market Capacity and Participation: IO's ability to generate a competitive bidding environment for its projects is critical to maximizing value to the taxpayer.
+IO continues to explore and implement innovative approaches to ensure the safe, ongoing use of government assets.
+Government partners are being challenged to find smart ways to invest in current assets while also building for the future.
+Industry partners are contending with new forms of constraints and the continued viability of local supply chains will prove more important than ever.
+IO's expertise and industry insights remain valuable assets to the government as it considers near- and long-term strategies to respond to the pandemic. - Market Capacity and Participation: IO's ability to generate a competitive bidding environment for its projects is critical to maximizing value to the taxpayer.
 Ensuring rigorous market participation across IO's evolving and expanding portfolio of projects will be an ongoing challenge.
-With a significant pipeline of projects on the horizon, IO must ensure that the market has the capacity to bid upon its projects - in terms of being able to respond to the process requirements (when there may be competing projects in the marketplace), as well as the capacity to deliver projects based on the availability of sufficient financing, and labour resources.
-For example, historic levels of government investment in infrastructure projects such as the Ontario Line are creating larger, more complex procurements and projects. - Increasing Complexity of Projects: Infrastructure projects are becoming increasingly complex with technology playing a more dominant role in the delivery of bricks and mortar projects.
+With a significant pipeline of projects on the horizon,

+IO must ensure that the market has the capacity to bid upon its projects - in terms of being able to respond to the process requirements (when there may be competing projects in the marketplace), as well as the capacity to deliver projects based on the availability of sufficient financing, and labour resources.
+For example, historic levels of government investment infrastructure projects such as the Ontario Line are creating larger, more complex procurements and projects.

+Increasing Complexity of Projects: Infrastructure projects are becoming increasingly complex with technology playing a more dominant role in the delivery of bricks and mortar projects.
 New asset classes and projects in more remote areas of the province are presenting new forms of risk that are difficult to identify, assess and transfer.
 At the same time, the construction industry has become more conservative in its own risk thresholds.
 IO needs to ensure that a "template" approach is not applied to what could be a unique project.